-Hailey McCulloch, a native of Raleigh, received her Music Therapy Equivalency Certificate from Saint Mary-of-the-Woods College in Terre Haute, Indiana and her undergraduate degree in music performance from Campbell University.
-A long-time music performer and educator, she recently completed her training as a board-certified music therapist at Cherry Hospital in Goldsboro and Atlantic Music Therapy in Clayton.
-Hailey has clinical music therapy experience working with children and adults with intellectual/developmental disabilities, adults and teens with mental illness, and individuals with Parkinson’s, stroke, and traumatic brain injuries.
-Recently, she has been a presenter for The Parkinson’s Foundation and for the Western Region of the American Music Therapy Association.
-Hailey served as The Arc’s Every Voice Choir Director for over 2 years in 2017-2020.
-Hailey is a member of the American Music Therapy Association and when not working, she enjoys performing throughout the Triangle.
+Hailey McCulloch is a native of Raleigh, received her Music Therapy Equivalency Certificate from Saint Mary-of-the-Woods College and her undergraduate degree in music performance from Campbell University.
+Hailey has clinical experience working with children and adults with intellectual/developmental disabilities, adults and teens with mental illness, and individuals with Parkinson’s, stroke, and traumatic brain injuries.
+An active member of the American Music Therapy Association, Hailey has been a presenter within the music therapy and healthcare community on topics such as vocal health and interdisciplinary collaboration.
+When not working, she enjoys performing throughout the Triangle.

 Natasha Pratt is a Colorado native with a big drive for adventure and all things sunshine!
 She graduated from Colorado State University in 2017 with Bachelor of Social Work and Bachelor of Arts in Sociology degrees then made her way out East to experience the coast.
 She has supported people in the IDD community since 2011 in a variety of capacities including direct support and as an Employment Specialist for The Arc of the Triangle.
 Natasha is bright, welcoming, and eager to bring everyone together.
 She is over-the-moon excited to be a part of ATU’s Transitional Day Program and to help bring The Arc’s mission to fruition! 😊